thomadha/gr2336/movielist/ui/README.md

 ### json
 **MovieList.json:**

 Contains all MovieLists that are created in the App.
-If app is run correctly it will be able to open lists that are made in previous runs.
+If the app is run correctly, it will be able to open lists that are made in previous runs.
 The [MovieListHandler](https://gitlab.stud.idi.ntnu.no/it1901/groups-2023/gr2336/gr2336/-/blob/5c02099bc95888c26d57d3989272abd208c33148/movielist/core/src/main/java/filehandler/MovieListHandler.java) has access to deleting movielists from this json file.

 ### Resources
 **LoginPage.fxml:**